Laugavegur Hiking Trail in Iceland | Online Guide

 • Camera

-• Share your tips and tricks with other travellers on our Facbook site
+• Share your tips and tricks with other travellers on the Volcano Trails Facebook site

 Risks and safety

-The Laugavegur Hiking Trail is truly a rewarding trek in good conditions but keep in mind that weather, bad luck and insufficient preparation can change your journey into a bad experience.
-Mobile service is available on some parts of the trail but very limited in others.
-Electricity to charge mobile phones is not available, except at the Volcano Huts in Þórsmörk.
+The Laugavegur Hiking Trail is a rewarding trek in good conditions, but remember that weather, bad luck and insufficient preparation can change your journey into a bad experience.
+Mobile service is available in some parts of the trail but is very limited in others.
+Electricity to charge mobile phones is unavailable except at the Volcano Huts in Þórsmörk.

 Weather is a deciding factor and can change very quickly.
-Very strong winds with heavy rain, hail, fog and even snow can occur with little warning.
-Sudden change in weather may cause a severe drop or rise in temperature.
-Always check the weather forecast and make sure that you stay warm, and that your equipment and clothes stay dry in your pack.
+Very strong winds with heavy rain, hail, fog, and even snow can occur with little warning.
+A sudden change in weather may cause a severe drop or rise in temperature.
+Always check the weather forecast and make sure that you stay warm and that your equipment and clothes stay dry in your pack.

 Most outdoor-related fatalities in Iceland are related to cold and bad weather, resulting in hypothermia.